Does Everyone Have Life Insurance?

 The life insurance industry is evolving, and recent trends shed light on why ownership rates are what they are and what might change:

 • Growing Interest Among Younger Generations: The 2023 Insurance Barometer Study found that 39% of consumers plan to buy life insurance within the next year, with higher rates among Gen Z (44%) and millennials (50%) (III).
-This suggests younger people are prioritizing financial security earlier.
+This suggests that younger people are prioritizing financial security at an earlier age.

 • Digital Accessibility: Insurance companies are making it easier to buy policies online.
 You can now get quotes, apply, and manage coverage through apps or websites, reducing barriers for tech-savvy consumers.

-• Flexible Products: New policies offer features like living benefits, which let you access part of the death benefit if you’re diagnosed with a terminal illness.
+• Flexible Products: New policies offer features like living benefits, which allow you to access a portion of the death benefit if you’re diagnosed with a terminal illness.
 Others include riders for disability or long-term care, making life insurance more versatile.

 • Rising Premiums and Market Growth: In 2024, total life insurance premiums hit a record $16.2 billion, and LIMRA predicts continued growth in 2025 (LIMRA).
 The global life insurance market reached $3.1 trillion in 2024 and is expected to grow to $4 trillion by 2028 (Feather Blog).

-• Need Gap Awareness: The 18% need gap highlights that many Americans recognize they need more coverage, which could drive future demand.
+• Need Gap Awareness: The 18% need gap highlights that many Americans recognize they need more coverage, which could drive future demand for additional coverage.

-These trends suggest life insurance is becoming more accessible and appealing, but barriers like cost and complexity still prevent universal ownership.
+These trends suggest that life insurance is becoming more accessible and appealing, but barriers such as cost and complexity still prevent universal ownership.

 Should You Get Life Insurance?

-Whether you need life insurance depends on your personal situation.
+Whether you need life insurance depends on your situation.
 Here are some questions to consider:

 • Do you have dependents?
 If you have a spouse, children, or others who rely on your income, life insurance can ensure they’re supported.